The 7 Best African Black Soaps for Healthier, Radiant Skin

 What are the Ingredients of African Black Soap?

-• The mixture is cooked for one day.
+5. Cooking: The mixture is cooked for an extended period, often a full day.

 My Favorite African Black Soaps